Because what's brunch without a bottle of bubbles? These bottomless brunch spots will keep you topped up all weekend

 285A Crown Street, Surry Hills

-For the first time ever Manly Wharf Hotel launched Harbourside Brunch in September, just in time for spring.
-Choose from NV Chandon and NV Chandon Rose for $99; or for $129 you’ll be spoilt with Veuve Clicquot and Veuve Clicquot Rose.
+Manly Wharf Hotel’s Harbourside Brunch combines Champagne, delectable eats and killer harbour views, for the ultimate girly day out.
+Choose from NV Chandon or NV Chandon Rose for $99; or for $129 you’ll be spoilt with Veuve Clicquot and Veuve Clicquot Rose.
 Head chef Flick designs a banquet menu with fresh oysters with mignonette; salmon and prawn cocktail rolls; brekkie pizza; and finish on a sweet note with decadent Belgian waffles.
 Sounds like the best brunch in Manly to us.
-Book your spot on the jetty from 11-1pm every Saturday.

 10am – 12pm and 11am – 1pm